- Information

 Day 4: Explore Abu Simbel Temples by Car

-Begin your joyful day in the very early morning with breakfast boxes and a privately guided three-hour drive to visit:
+Begin the 4th day of your 12 Days Egypt Tour with an early morning start, breakfast boxes, and a privately guided three-hour drive to visit:

 Abu Simbel Temple:

-Temple of Abu Simbel is one of the most significant tourist destinations in Egypt and the best preserved example of Egyptian art.
-The site, which is proudly decorated by four seated colossal statues for Pharaoh Ramesses II (1279-1213 BC), highlights the grandeur of the pharaoh.
+The Temple of Abu Simbel is one of the most significant tourist destinations in Egypt and one of the best-preserved examples of ancient Egyptian art.

-The UNESCO World Heritage site of Abu Simbel, which was completed in 1264 BC, stood through centuries as the most glorious temples in Upper Egypt.
+This UNESCO World Heritage Site, completed in 1264 BC, has stood for centuries as one of the most magnificent temples in Upper Egypt.

-We escort you back to Aswan for a delightful lunch at a restaurant and we will then transport you to your hotel in Aswan for an overnight stay.
+We escort you back to Aswan for a delightful lunch at a local restaurant, then transport you to your hotel in Aswan for an overnight stay.

 Meals: Breakfast and Lunch